gillian-guide/gillian-guide.github.io/docs/en/extras/mods.md

 # Mods

+!!! warning "Actuality"
+    This section of the guide has not been updated in a long while and a bunch of information relating to mods that had updates, became outdated.

 To finish this guide off, I will give a list of more mods that couldn't find their place in other parts of the guide due to their niche status, potential incompatibilites, or something else.
 I won't list instructions on how to install them, as mods usually list their own instructions, so it becomes redundant.

 !!! warning ""